 This phase creates the construction documents or “Blue Prints”.
 The design drawings become fixed.
 The technical data, construction details, cross sections, electrical layout, and roof plan are added.
 The structure is refined and integrated.
 The civil/site engineer documents will be coordinated so both sets of documents agree.
 Local building codes and energy code compliance information is addressed.
 When completed, your design is transformed into the drawings that will be used for both permitting and construction.

 5. Construction Phase

-During construction phase, I will act as your agent and observe the construction of the project for general conformance with the document set.
+We will act as your agent during the construction phase and observe the project for general conformance with the document set.
 Clear communication between owner/architect/contractor is key to the success of this phase.
-I will visit the site at appropriate intervals, answer questions from the contractor, and provide additional drawings to clarify design intent as needed.
+Mike will visit the site at appropriate intervals, answer questions from the contractor, and provide additional drawings to clarify design intent as needed.

 While many of the clients we serve reside in the Western Suburbs such as Western Springs, IL (and surrounding Chicago-area suburbs such as Inverness or Elmhurst), we happily work with clients around the United States.
 And, when a project is finished, we reach our favorite phase: completion.